 HHSC or another government agency with applicable regulatory authority recommends that participation in the CDS option be immediately terminated.

-If a member, legally authorized representative (LAR) or designated representative (DR) does not implement and successfully complete the following steps and interventions, a member's service planning team may recommend termination of participation in the CDS option in accordance with the member's program requirements:
+If a CDS employer or designated representative (DR) does not implement and successfully complete the following steps and interventions, a member's SPT may recommend termination of participation in the CDS option in accordance with the member's program requirements:

-eliminate jeopardy to the member's health or welfare;
+eliminate jeopardy to the member's health and safety;

 successfully direct the delivery of program services through CDS;

-meet employer responsibilities;
+meet CDS employer responsibilities;

 successfully implement corrective action plans; or

-appoint a DR or access other available supports to assist the employer in meeting employer responsibilities.
+appoint a DR or access other available supports to assist the CDS employer in meeting CDS employer responsibilities.

 Before a financial management services agency (FMSA) recommends involuntary termination of participation in the CDS option to a member's MCO service coordinator, the FMSA must:

-provide documentation to the member's MCO service coordinator of additional and ongoing training and supports provided by the FMSA when an employer or DR demonstrates noncompliance with employer responsibilities;
+provide documentation to the member's MCO service coordinator of additional and ongoing training and supports provided by the FMSA when a CDS employer or DR demonstrates noncompliance with CDS employer responsibilities;

-provide assistance requested by the employer or DR to develop and implement a corrective action plan;
+provide assistance requested by the CDS employer or DR to develop and implement a corrective action plan;

-provide documentation of any corrective action plan required of the employer or DR by the FMSA in accordance with this section; and
+provide documentation of any corrective action plan required of the CDS employer or DR by the FMSA in accordance with this section; and

 notify the MCO service coordinator in writing in accordance with the requirements of the member's program when recommending termination of a member's participation in the CDS option.